-If you are of working age you will need to pay 25 per cent towards your Council Tax.
+If you are of working age you will need to pay 24.5% towards your Council Tax.

 You will not have to pay this amount if you get:

 Once we have assessed your application and worked out you are eligible we will write to you to let you know.
-If you are having problems understanding your notification letter, download the example of our benefits letter (PDF, 750KB) or watch the help video.
+If you are having problems understanding your notification letter, view our example benefits letter (PDF) or watch the help video.

 We will pay Housing Benefit in arrears, into your bank account if you are a private sector tenant.
 If you are a council tenant we will credit your rent account.